Last review: 01/04/2020. All content on this page is reviewed by a multi-disciplinary team lead by Mr Rishi Singhal.

 The price of the Mini gastric bypass is the same as for the Roux en Y Gastric Bypass.
 This is because the theatre time and stay in the hospital are broadly the same.
-Your package will include a comprehensive aftercare and support package including surgical warranty.
+Your package will include a comprehensive aftercare and support programme.
 In order to obtain a personalised quotation and to see the finance options that are available, please request a quotation.

 We provide formal personalised quotations so that enquirers are clear on what is included in our package.
 Several payment plans are available if you would like to spread payments over a period of time.

 The importance of aftercare and support is often underestimated with the mini gastric bypass.
 Often people think the procedure is so powerful that they lose weight without too much effort, especially in the early months.
 However, over time the power of bypass will subside, and it will be the diet, eating and exercise changes that you have made in the years after your surgery that will help you maintain your weight loss.

 Our team is here to see you in clinic and to provide the support you need for enduring success.

 With this in mind, we have developed an aftercare and support package that we consider to be the most comprehensive of its type in the UK.

 This depends upon what you do for a living, but if you have a sedentary occupation you can generally expect to be back at work about 2 weeks after gastric bypass, after which time the wounds should have healed and you will be feeling more comfortable.
 If you have a physically demanding job involving lifting etc, you may need a little longer.
 The bowel and stomach inside your abdomen will be healed in around 6-8 weeks, so during this period it is important that you follow the nutritional guidelines as closely as you can.